Your Guide to Moving to Orlando

 What do I need to know about education in Orlando?

 Orange County Public Schools (OCPS) is the eighth largest school district in the United States, serving more than 215,000 students from kindergarten through high school.
-The graduation rate for student sin OCPS reached 96% in 2018, a record that surpassed the Florida state average.
+The graduation rate for students in OCPS reached 96% in the 2018-2019 school year, a record that surpassed the Florida state average.
 Niche.com ranks OCPS first place in Florida school districts for athletes, seventh for diversity, and 23rd overall.

 Although the majority of students attend schools based on their home address, the district is a strong proponent of school choice, allowing families the opportunity to select programs at charter schools, magnet schools, and alternative programs.